Brewers vs. Cubs Player Props Betting Odds

 Contreras Stats

-- William Contreras has recorded 58 hits with 12 doubles, a triple, nine home runs and 28 walks.
-He has driven in 29 runs with one stolen base.
+- William Contreras has collected 60 hits with 13 doubles, a triple, nine home runs and 28 walks.
+He has driven in 30 runs with one stolen base.

 Contreras Recent Games